Summer Palace

 No analysis available

-Public remarks repeatedly confirm VA financing eligibility.
-This is directly stated in multiple listings, so confidence is very high.
+Public remarks directly confirm VA financing eligibility.
+This appears repeatedly across listings, so confidence is very high.

 No analysis available